adventurer-w/UST-SSM/README.md

    pip install mamba-ssm
    ```

-For more detailed settings, you can refer to the `requirements.yml` file.
+For more detailed settings, you can refer to the `requirements.yml` file.（Tested on: PyTorch 1.12.0 Python3.8 CUDA11.3）

 ## Datasets